zooxo/ivt/README.md

 ## ** IVT IS COMING SOON! **

 IVT is the smallest member of the IV-calculator series (FORTH-like programable calculators).
-The name IV stands for the roman number 4, which was the basis for naming FORTH (4th generation programming language.
+The name IV stands for the roman number 4, which was the basis for naming FORTH (4th generation programming language).

 The hardware is simple:
 * AVR ATTINY85 microcontroller (8192/512/512 bytes of FLASH/RAM/EEPROM)